Wings on Wheels

 — Exodus 31:3–4 (NKJV)Christ said this about Bezalel — the craftsman He appointed to build the tabernacle.
 But the principle didn’t retire with Bezalel.
 He is the One who gives breath and spirit to all who walk the earth.
 He lights every man who comes into the world.
 He is the source of every creative impulse, every design instinct, every artistic gift — whether the person holding the pencil knows His name or not.

 This is not a new pattern.
 Christ has always worked through human hands that had no idea who was guiding them.
-He worked through a pagan king He had never been worshipped by — and used him to free Israel.
-You'll see exactly how that worked in the next chapter.
+He worked through a pagan king named Cyrus — a king who had never worshipped Him — and used him to free Israel.
+You’ll see exactly how that worked in the next chapter.
 If He can do that through a king who never worshipped Him, He can do it through a designer who never opened a Bible.

 The creators think they are inventing.
 But they are actually echoing.
 His fingerprints are on everything.